A Glass of Blessings: Plot summary

-The central character and narrator, Wilmet Forsyth, is the thirty-three-year-old wife of a civil servant with a comfortable though routine life.
+The central character and narrator, Wilmet Forsyth, is the thirty-three-year-old wife of a civil servant, Rodney, with a comfortable though routine life.
 She does not need to work and enjoys a life of leisure.
-When not lunching or shopping she occupies her time, somewhat guiltily, with occasional "good works", particularly at the instigation of Sybil, her slightly eccentric do-gooder mother-in-law.
-She becomes drawn into the social life of her church, St. Luke's, and there makes a change for the good in the lives of two other characters.
-One is when the kleptomaniac Wilf Bason has to resign from the government ministry where her husband Rodney works and she arranges for Wilf to become housekeeper at the clergy house.
-The other is her support for Mary, a ‘mousy’ worshipper, who eventually goes to live for a trial period in a convent.
+When not lunching or shopping she occupies her time, somewhat guiltily, with occasional "good works", particularly at the instigation of Sybil, her slightly eccentric mother-in-law, whose house Wilmet and Rodney share.
+She becomes drawn into the social life of her church, St Luke's, and there makes a change for the good in the lives of two other characters.
+The kleptomaniac Wilf Bason has to resign from the government ministry where Rodney works and she arranges for Wilf to become housekeeper at the clergy house, shared by two celibate priests.
+She also gives support to Mary, a ‘mousy’ worshipper, who goes to live for a trial period in a convent after the death of her mother, but later marries the handsome curate.

-After a church service one day, Wilmet renews acquaintance with her close friend Rowena's attractive but ne'er-do-well brother, Piers Longridge.
-She develops a romantic interest in Piers, and begins to believe that he is her secret admirer.
-What Wilmet fails to realise is that Piers is gay until she becomes aware of his relationship with Keith, a lower-class young man with a Leicester accent.
-But Keith comes in useful later, helping her to choose furniture after she and Rodney have to find somewhere new to live following Sybil's remarriage, whose house they had shared since their own marriage.
-The move brings Rodney and Wilmet more together at the same time as troubles are resolved for some of the other characters too.
+After a church service, Wilmet renews acquaintance with her close friend Rowena's attractive but ne'er-do-well brother, Piers Longridge.
+She and Sybil go to his evening classes in Portuguese.
+Wilmet develops a romantic interest in Piers, and begins to believe that he is her secret admirer.
+Wilmet fails to realise that Piers is gay, until she becomes aware of his relationship with Keith, a lower-class young man with a Leicester accent.
+Keith comes in useful later, helping her to choose furniture after she and Rodney have to find somewhere new to live following Sybil's remarriage.
+Rodney confesses that he has taken a colleague, Prudence Bates, out for dinner on a couple of occasions, but there was nothing more than that.
+The move brings Rodney and Wilmet closer together at the same time as troubles are resolved for some of the other characters.